adamhenson/mongobackup/README.md

 ## Options

-- Any provided options (such as `host`, `out`, etc) are passed as arguments to [mongodump](http://docs.mongodb.org/manual/reference/program/mongodump/) and [mongorestore](http://docs.mongodb.org/manual/reference/program/mongorestore/).
+- Any provided options (such as `host`, `out`, etc) are passed as arguments to [mongodump](http://docs.mongodb.org/manual/reference/program/mongodump/), [mongorestore](http://docs.mongodb.org/manual/reference/program/mongorestore/), [mongoimport](https://docs.mongodb.com/manual/reference/program/mongoimport/), or [mongoexport](https://docs.mongodb.com/manual/reference/program/mongoexport/).
 All arguments available in these two MongoDB Package Components are available as options.
 The boolean value `true` should be used for free standing arguments that don't accept a value, per the docs linked above.